chi-rb/chi-cloud/README.md

 ### Attach

-Attachs into first process of rails pod:
+Attaches into the first process of Rails pod:
 ```
 cloud attach
 ```